 Supporting microfinance in Laos’ rural areas

-Title: Microfinance in Rural Areas – Access to Finance for the Poor IV
+Title: Microfinance in Rural Areas – Access to Finance for the Poor V

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)